FLYERS-RED WINGS' SERIES HISTORY: Current and Miscellaneous:

 October 14, 1978 -- Bernie Parent made 27 saves and the Flyers recorded a 3-1 win in Detroit.
 After the Red Wings led 1-0, Bill Barber scored a first period PPG and Rick MacLeish scored a second period SHG; Behn Wilson added an ENG.

-November 19, 1978 -- Bobby Clarke (1-2-3), Bill Barber and Reggie Leach combined for seven points, all in the first period, in a 4-3 home win.
+November 19, 1978 -- Bobby Clarke, Bill Barber and Reggie Leach combined for seven points, all in the first period, in a 4-3 home win.
 Andre Dupont and Dennis Hextall fought.
-The Flyers beat the Red Wings for the 12th straight time in Philadelphia.
-Bobby Kromm, Detroit's head coach, blasting his team's defense said "They scored three goals my sister could have scored."

-January 11, 1979 -- Detroit's Nick Libbett scored a PPG with 29 seconds remaining in a 3-3 tie at Philadelphia.
-The Red Wings had won just four of their prior 34 (4-20-9) games that season.
-The tie ended the Flyers' 12-game home winning streak in this series.
+January 11, 1979 -- Nick Libbett's PPG with 29 seconds left in the game gave Detroit a 3-3 tie.
+The result ended the Flyers' 12-game home winning streak in this series.
 The Flyers held three one-goal leads but each time Detroit evened the game with a PPG, the last two by Libbett.
 There were two fights in the game --Rick Lapointe-Dennis Polonich and Rick MacLeish-Andre St. Laurent.
-The Flyers held a 40-22 shots advantage and Rogatien Vachon made 37 saves.

-February 9, 1980 -- The Flyers made their first visit to Joe Louis Arena and skated away with a 6-5 victory on a late goal by Paul Holmgren.
-After Bill Barber (2-0-2) tied the game with 6:19 to play, Holmgren (1-2-3) netted the GWG with 2:20 remaining.
+February 9, 1980 -- The Flyers made their debut in Joe Louis Arena and skated away with a 6-5 victory on a late goal by Paul Holmgren.
 Philly improved to 36-4-13 through 53 games.
 The Flyers led 3-2 after the second period but rookie Mike Foligno scored two unassisted goals and helped the Red Wings take a 5-4 lead.
 Detroit scored three times on five shots in the third period.
+After Bill Barber (2-0-2) tied the game with 6:19 to play, Holmgren (1-2-3) netted the GWG with 2:20 remaining.
 Behn Wilson and John Hilworth fought --

 November 15, 1980 -- Bill Barber scored his 300th NHL goal and the Flyers improved to 13-3-2, including 11-0-2 in the last 13 games, with a 5-2 home win.
 George Lyle scored both Detroit goals.
 Paul Holmgren scored with 26 seconds in the second period to give the Flyers a 3-1 lead.
-Pete Peeters, who was replaced after two periods due to an awkward landing on his back and also fighting the flu, and Phil Myre combined to make 23 saves.
+Pete Peeters (played two periods) and Phil Myre combined to make 23 saves.

 December 6, 1980 -- Detroit won for the first time in a month and coach Wayne Maxner got his first career NHL victory (fifth try), after replacing Ted Lindsay.
 Mike Foligno snapped a 2-2 third period tie and Detroit went on to a 4-2 victory.
 Detroit entered the game 3-17-4 and the Flyers started the night as the NHL's best team at 18-5-4.
 The 4-2 win snapped the Flyers 11-game (7-0-4) unbeaten streak in this series.
 At 10:45 of the final period, there were three separate fights, 31 penalties called, 226 PIMs and five misconducts.
 Mel Bridgman received 30 PIMs in the game.